 We had to cancel Tuesday’s session due to some unforeseen circumstances, and, after a few cheerful check ins, the guys wasted no time in picking up where we left off—literally.

-Still not okay, said the man who’d been advocating for a more objective approach.
-He “challenged” another man: “What if you played a woman really seriously, but just being yourself?
+One man “challenged” another man: “What if you played a woman really seriously, but just being yourself?
 I guarantee you people would say you’re playing a good woman.”
 Building on that, another guy said, “Every person—male, female, doesn’t matter—we all feel have a certain stereotype or perception of things… So when you play that character, it’s not just breaking into other people’s stereotypes, it’s busting up our own stereotypes of what we think things are.